Especially focuses on finishing the EPs, but also talks about the gig at the Cronos.

 · Record bass with more treble.
 Frequencies can be removed later if I want a different tone, but they cannot be added to a track that is lacking.

 · Maybe less gain and/or distortion on the guitar.
-Notes on Save Me are not well defined and maybe this could have helped.
+Notes on Save Me are not defined enough, and maybe this could have helped.